-In January of 2013, American photographer Sofia Valiente took residency at Miracle Village, an isolated community that houses convicted sex offenders in the US state of Florida.
+In January of 2013, photographer Sofia Valiente took residency at Miracle Village, an isolated community that houses convicted sex offenders in Florida.

-As soon as someone is convicted of a sex crime, they are registered, labelled and tarred by the brush of every offender that came before them.
-We don't expect rehabilitation and don't really want it – we just want them to go away.
+As soon as someone is convicted of a sex crime, they are registered, labeled, and tarred by the brush of every offender that came before them.
+We don't expect rehabilitation and don't really want it—we just want them to go away.
 As far away as possible.

-VICE: Hi Sofia.
-Can you give me a walk-through of your approach?
+VICE: Can you give me a walkthrough of your approach?
 What were your preconceptions?

 I knew there were cases that could potentially be serious, so I always had an open mind when approaching each individual.
 I soon found out that they were more afraid of being with me alone than I was with them, though.